ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/client-api/data-subscriptions/creation/api-overview.dotnet.markdown

 {INFO/}

 {INFO: Paths}
-Paths in subscriptions RQL statements are treated as Javascript indirections and not like regular RQL paths.
+Paths in subscriptions RQL statements are treated as JavaScript indirections and not like regular RQL paths.
 It means that a query that in RQL would look like:

 ```